- Why employee recognition should be a year-round priority

 Connect employees with company leaders

 In the weeks leading up to Employee Recognition Day, make time for the CEO or other executives to have one-on-one or small-group lunches (depending on the size of your organization).
 These meetings can occur virtually or in person.
-They give employees the chance to feel seen and appreciated by business leaders, who in turn get a better understanding of their workforce.
+They give employees the chance to feel seen and appreciated by business leaders, who, in turn, get a better understanding of their workforce.

 Highlight actions that reflect company values